furechan/where-toy/README.md

 # Utility to locate python modules from the command line

-Python command line utility to locate a python module in the python path.
+Python command line utility to locate any module in the python path.
 The module is a thin layer around ```importlib``` to display the location and containing folders of a module or package.
 The script exits with an error code if the module is not found.